 Your grade in this course is based on attainment.
 This means that if you demonstrate a high degree of competence with the material, you will receive a high grade regardless of your relative rank in the class.
+Your grade does not depend on other students' performance.
 You can use the following grading scale to convert your scores into letter grades: